AZimmerman13/capstone2/README.md

 With a fair bit of inspiration from a [recent paper on *Tackling Climate Change with Machine Learning*](https://arxiv.org/abs/1906.05433), I have made an effort to better understand the forces that act upon energy prices.
 In this analysis I endeavor to build a model that can predict energy prices based on generation and weather data and, hopefully, provide some insight as to how renewables affect those prices.

 ## Data
-This publicly available dataset came in two seperate .csv files (weather and energy) posted on [Kaggle](https://www.kaggle.com/nicholasjhana/energy-consumption-generation-prices-and-weather#weather_features.csv) in mid 2019.
+This publicly available dataset came in two seperate .csv files (weather and energy) posted on [Kaggle](https://www.kaggle.com/nicholasjhana/energy-consumption-generation-prices-and-weather#weather_features.csv) in late 2019.
 Some previous work has been done wit this data to understand the effect of time on energy prices, but I was more interested in determining the effect of different energy generation mixtures and weather.
 As such, the following analysis does not consider the effects of the time-series on price.

 The combined dataset contained 178,000 rows of hourly data between January 2015 and Deember 2018.
 The target of my predictions was real-time energy price in EUR/MWh provided by the energy csv.